YaelRmz/YaelRmz/README.md

 ### About me

-Software developer with work experience in mobile technologies such as Swift, Java Android, Flutter, Firebase Realtime Database, Firebase Firestore Cloud Database, with knowledge in design algorithms
+Software developer with work experience in mobile technologies such as Swift, Java/Kotlin Android, Flutter, Firebase Realtime Database, Firebase Firestore Cloud Database, with knowledge in design algorithms

 I keep in constant learning of Data science topics like web scraping, data visualizations, pipeline Extract Transform and Load process.